Preparing Business Clients for Mediation: A Neutral’s Perspective

 Effective preparation ensures that business clients:

-• Understand the purpose of mediation
+• Understand the purpose of mediation;

-• Are ready to make decisions without complete certainty
+• Are ready to make decisions without complete certainty and sometimes without complete information.

-Clients who arrive expecting vindication or a summary judgment-style ruling often struggle to engage productively with the process.
+Clients who arrive expecting vindication or a summary judgment-style ruling often struggle to engage productively with the mediation process.

 • Distinguish between legal strength and litigation risk